kircktd/HSCR/README.md

 3. Download the three reporting python scripts and install them in the C:\Reporting\Scripts directory
 4. In the C:\Reporting\Scripts directory create an empty text file for each fileshare that you intend to monitor. (i.e Z.txt, Y.txt, W.txt).
 These files are used to calculate the latest metadata replication bandwidth for each monitored share.
 When additional shares are added to the montoring scheme a txt file will need to be created for each using the drive letter only.
 5. Copy and modify the hsconfig.txt file to the C:\Reporting\Scripts directory.
 An example file is available on this git repo.
-6. In the defauly Windows Exporter textfile directory (C:\ProgramFiles\Windows Exporter\textfile_inputs) create the following empty text files.
+6. In the defauly Windows Exporter textfile directory (C:\ProgramFiles\Windows Exporter\textfile_inputs) create the following empty .prom files.
 The monitoring script expects these to be present and will fail if they are not.

     - fileshare_replication_bandwidth.prom,